 3. Sukasana (Seated Cross-Legged Pose)

 4. Baddha Konasana (Cobbler’s Pose)

-With Reclined Leg Stretch Pose (below) you are still not bearing weight, but you are bringing pressure onto the sole of your foot with the strap.
+With Reclined Leg Stretch Pose (below), you are still not bearing weight, but you are bringing pressure onto the sole of your foot with the strap.
 You can vary the location of the strap; I like the heel pad, the midfoot, or the ball of the foot.
-And you can vary the intensity of the pull of the strap to gauge how much your foot can handle.
+You can vary the intensity of the pull of the strap to gauge how much your foot can handle.